 Creating Connection is informed by a new body of research, including a national survey with oversamples in four geographically diverse locations; focus and discussion groups across the country; one-on-one conversations with leaders of communities of color; and robust dialogue with arts leaders, working artists, and others.

-- “Creative expression” is more welcoming entry point for a conversation with the public than "arts and culture", which has less relevance and value for most people.
+“Creative expression” is a more welcoming entry point for a conversation with the public than "arts and culture," which has less relevance and value for most people.

 Banner image courtesy of Boston Chinatown Neighborhood Center (BCNC).